 This form is for bookings only - you can not use it to check availability.
 Here is why Features Remote/isolated Reef dropoff Western style toilet Quiet hideaway Good house reef Has email contact Calm beach Good phone signal Sandy Beach Has own speedboat IDR 0 to 350,000 Has private bungalows Details

 Rufas Homestay sits beside its own private lagoon on Pulau Rufas – a tiny islet just off the eastern coast of

-Two two-room bungalows and a private bungalow line the beach of Rufas Homestay’s private, coral-filled lagoon.
+Two two-room bungalows and three private bungalows line the beach of Rufas Homestay’s private, coral-filled lagoon.
 Shaded by small trees, each bungalow sleeps two in mattresses on the floor.
 Bedding includes mosquito nets, sheets, pillows and bolsters.
 Each bungalow has a small deck overlooking the jade waters of the lagoon.

 Meals are taken in a dining shelter that is equipped with a large table and long benches with backrests.
 Rufas Homestay provides guests with free drinking water, tea and coffee making supplies in the dining room.